ptone/django-cms-html5-1140px-boilerplate/README.rst

   - automated setup of your virtualenv
   - automated setup of an empty test database
+  - html5_ ready
   - based on django-cms_
+  - ready for mobile browsers thanks to the 1140px-CSS-framework_
   - using django-compressor_
     for combining, compressing and minifying static files
-  - comes with SASS_ support
+  - SASS_ support
   - ready for deployment at Webfaction_

 Preparation